bomonike/bomonike.github.io/anthropic-certs.md

    REMEMBER: When your cursor is within the chat box, use these keyboard shortcuts:

    <a target="_blank" href=""><img alt="claude-chat-keys.png" width="300" src="https://res.cloudinary.com/dcajqrroq/image/upload/v1774658242/claude-chat-keys_hwanw5.png" /></a>

+   <a name="Projects"></a>

+   ### Projects

+   References:
+   * <em>"Upload materials, set custom instructions, and organize conversations in one space."</em>
+   * <a target="_blank" href="https://www.youtube.com/watch?v=brLhhkUqcn4&t=5936s&t=3m7s">VIDEO</a>
+   <br /><br />

+   REMEMBER: Unless you go incognito, every time you run Claude in a directory, a Claude Code Project is created under <tt>~/.claude/projects</tt>.
+So review and remove.

+1. Click the "Project" on the left menu to provide a way for Claude to remember your preferences and <strong>customize</strong> its responses to your preferences.
+So you don't to repeat yourself.

+   PROTIP: If you work with different companies or clients, isolate each by creating a different project containing different information.

+1. Click "+ New Project"

+   TODO: ???

+   <a href="#Pricing">Team/Enterprise subscribers</a> can share a Project among themselves.

    <a name="Permissions"></a>